floweredscarf/su25/projects/gitlet/index.md

 test does but not the specifics of the test; though since you have the tests themselves you can simply debug them locally.

+The full grader will consider style and compiler warnings.

 ## First Half Closing Note